• Skip to primary navigation

 • Add the flour, baking soda and salt mixture.
 Mix for 20 - 30 seconds.

-• Remove the bowl from the mixer and mix in the oatmeal.
+• Remove bowl from the mixer and stir in the oatmeal.
 Note: the dough will be crumbly.

 • Pour half of the dough into the bottom of the prepared pan.
 Using your hands, lightly press the dough down so it evenly covers the bottom of the pan.

-• Pour the date mixture over the dough in the pan and spread evenly.
+• Pour the cooled date mixture over the dough in the pan.
+Spread it out evenly with a spatula, making sure it reaches all the edges.

 • Sprinkle the second half of the dough over the dates so it is evenly distributed.